Panagiota Dosi: Career

 In 2017, in Kifissia, Athens she jumped a personal best 1.83 metres.
 In August 2020, Dosi won the National title at the Greek Athletics Championships in the high jump for the first time.
 In February 2021, Dosi came second in the Greek Indoor Athletics Championships.

 Dosi won silver behind Elena Kulichenko at the U23 European Athletics Championships in Espoo in July 2023 with a new personal best clearance of 1.89m.
 Shortly after, competing at the Balkan Athletics Championships, Dosi cleared a new personal best height of 1.91m in Kraljevo.

 She was selected as part of the Greek squad for the 2023 World Athletics Championships in Budapest in August 2023, where she cleared 1.80 metres but did not proceed to the final.

 In February 2024, she cleared 1.86 metres to finish third on countback behind Daniela Stanciu and event winner Mirela Demireva at the 2024 Balkan Indoor Athletics Championships.
 At the 2024 European Athletics Championships in Rome, she jumpwed 1.81 metres and did not reach the final.
 She competed in the high jump at the 2024 Paris Olympics, but she failed to record a successful jump and did not proceed to the final.

+In August 2026, she competed at the 2026 European Athletics Championships in Birmingham, England.